 As such, use the Cycle Time: Insurance Coverage Offer KPI to measure the average number of calendar days required to process an insurance policy, from the time the offer for coverage is given until the time the insurance plan is approved for issue after underwriting.

 A low value for this underwriting key performance indicator should be sought after since high values can be indicative of low underwriter productivity rates and/or an uncoordinated process flow.
-This can involve low interaction between customer-facing insurance representatives and underwriters, inefficient insurance approval procedures, etc.
+This can involve a low level of interaction between customer-facing insurance representatives and underwriters, inefficient insurance approval procedures, etc.

 KPI for Insurance Underwriters # 2: Percentage of Insurance Applications Approved

-Nobody likes their time to be wasted.
+Nobody likes their time to be wasted, especially when they have just gotten a new car and are comparing auto insurance company quotes.
 It’s one thing for an insurance underwriter to be meticulous and spend a lot of time making a decision on an insurance policy because something went wrong, but it’s another thing entirely if an abundance of time is spent on applications that are ultimately denied.

 Being able to spot applicants whose applications are unlikely to be approved EARLY on during the new business processing cycle is key to eliminating low-value work for insurance underwriters.
 This works both ways.
 Customers do not want to wait around to be told that they need to look elsewhere for coverage.

 Look to improve communications with potential customers, decrease the complexity of applications and establish data quality standards to move towards a high value for this insurance industry KPI.
 Insurance applications that are processed and denied are wasteful due to lost processing expenses, dissatisfied consumers and wasted employee (insurance representatives, underwriters, etc.) time and energy.
 The inverse value for this KPI for insurance underwriters is referred to as “Wastage Rate.”